Papyrus 32: Description

-Written in round and rather large letters.
+It is written in round and rather large letters.
 A slight tendency towards division of words can be observed.
 The nomina sacra are abbreviated.

-The Greek text of this codex is a representative of the Alexandrian text-type.
-Aland described it as "at least normal text", he placed it in Category I. This manuscript shows agreement with Codex Sinaiticus and with F G.
+The Greek text of this codex, with the exception of one singular reading, agrees with the common readings of the Alexandrian text-type and Byzantine text-type.
+Aland described it as "at least normal text", placing it in Category I. This manuscript shows agreement with 01, F, and G wherever they read with the majority of manuscripts, but does not receive any support from them in the placing of παρεχομενοσ after rather than before τυπον in v.
+7.

 It is currently housed with the Rylands Papyri at the John Rylands University Library (Gr.
 P. 5) in Manchester.